Booking & Travel Guide

 Private Water Taxi

 Keep in mind that upon arrival via ferry, you must clear customs at either Road Town or West End, even if using a private ferry service which gives you the option of taking you on to Nanny Cay.
-Although a private water taxi can be more expensive, Dolphin offers a service that will submit your passenger information as well as passport to customs ahead of time (via online application) which can make your customs visit go a lot faster.

 For help with travel reservation, give our customer service team a call and we would be happy to help you!